tannerdolby/tannerdolby.com/src/writing/remove-duplicates-in-arrays.md

 {{ preview }}

-A [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) data structure is commonly used in programming languages to store unique values.
-The `Set` object in JavaScript allows you to store "unique" values of any data type.
-For a value in the `Set` to be unique, it may only occur once, otherwise duplicate values are removed from the collection.
-This makes removing duplicate values from an array trivial by transferring the array values into a `Set`.
+A [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) data structure is commonly used in programming languages to store unique values.
+The Set object in JavaScript allows you to store "unique" values of any data type.
+For a value in the Set to be unique, it may only occur once, otherwise duplicate values are removed from the collection.
+This makes removing duplicate values from an array trivial by transferring the array values into a Set.

 Below is an example of removing duplicate values from an array by converting the `Array` to a `Set`.